ducalex/retro-go-covers/README.md

 # About

-This repository contains cover art to be used with [retro-go](https://github.com/ducalex/retro-go).
+This repository contains cover art to be used with [Retro-Go](https://github.com/ducalex/retro-go).

-Download this repo and place its content in the romart folder on your sd card.
+Download this repository and place its content in the romart folder on your sd card.